Ford Tempo: Mexico

-Ford assembled and sold two models based on the American Tempo in Mexico — the Ford Topaz and the Ford Ghia.
+Ford assembled and sold two models based on the American Tempo in Mexico, the Ford Topaz and the Ford Ghia.

 The cars were built in Ford's Cuautitlán Assembly plant.
 The lower level of automation at that plant translated into higher assembly costs, making a Mexican-built Ford Topaz retail for about US$400 more than a more well equipped US model with more effective pollution controls.

 The first to hit the Mexican market was the Ford Topaz, debuting in 1984.
 This car was based on the American Tempo, and was offered in both two door and four door sedan versions.
 Like the US model, the Ford Topaz was restyled in 1988.

-The Ford Ghia debuted in 1992.
-Based on the American Mercury Topaz, this model was more luxuriously trimmed.
-A 5-speed manual transmission and V6 engine were available.
+The Ford Ghia debuted in 1991.
+Based on the American Mercury Topaz, this model was more luxuriously trimmed, based on the American Topaz LS.
+With wood grain panel doors, power antena, and 5 band stereo graphic equalizer, alloy wheels 14", similar a BBS model used by European Ford Fiesta or Volkswagen Golf GTi.
+A 4 Cylinders 2.3 L only available.
+For 1992, A 3-speed automatic transmission and V6 engine were only available.
+Also, leather interior.

 T-Drive Tempo

 In or around 1990, a modified Tempo was used as a rolling testbed for a new powertrain configuration that Ford called "T-Drive".
 This system used transverse inline engines with the drive for the transmission taken off the center of the crankshaft, rather than the end.